Skip to content Skip to footer

 Proponents of a free-floating or market-driven ER regime have argued that distortionary CB interventions in the foreign exchange (FX) market alter the ER trajectory.
 Historically, evidence shows such interventions result in ER misalignment, eventually leading to the widening of the trade deficits and balance of payment challenges.

-The findings of this Paper highlight that Pakistan’s ER is apparently misaligned and not entirely market-driven.
+The findings of this Paper highlight that Pakistan’s ER is not entirely market-driven.
 Despite significant changes in the ER leading indicators, such as a 30% change in the inflation rate, a 1000 bps (10%) decline in the policy rate, and significant fluctuations in the current account, terms of trade, and FX reserves, the ER has remained constant around PKR 279.
-Reportedly, the CB intervened in the FX market with over $9 billion in operations to keep the ER at this level.

-A volatile rupee disrupts the economy through multiple channels and may need to be contained.
-However, FX intervention may not be used as a pretext for securing unfair socio-economic or political advantages, such as artificially increasing exports, restricting imports, or favouring particular interest groups.
+A volatile rupee, however, disrupts the economy through multiple channels and may need to be contained.
+However, FX intervention may not be used as a pretext for securing unfair socio-economic or political advantages, such as incentivising particular export industries, limiting imports to protect an inefficient domestic industry, or favouring particular interest groups.

 IPRI